Strategic Ranking: Multi-dimensional skill

 \paragraph{Discussion} In this section, we have only begun to explore strategic ranking in the multi-dimensional setting.
 We have outlined two promising directions of inquiry: \emph{multi-dimensional competition} and \emph{the lack of measurability}.
 For future work in the former direction, it would be natural to consider non-linear effort transfer functions, as well as the ramifications for disparate impact when the different environment factors are taken into account.
 In this setting, we have also highlighted $\alpha$ as an design choice---it determines how applicants tradeoff effort between the skill dimensions.
 Different stakeholders, such as the school and the society, may value the skills differently, due to, for example, long-term v.s. short-term considerations, and therefore have different preferences over $\alpha$.

-For the issue of measurability, it would be interesting to think about partial measurability and the effect of `weak' measurements on competition.
+The direction regarding measurability is directly motivated by the classic contract design work of~\citet{holmstrom1991multitask}, who show that when some work tasks are less measurable than others, it may be optimal to lessen incentives on the measurable tasks (e.g., by adopting a fixed wage) so as to not crowd out effort in the less measurable ones.
+In our multidimensional setting, the college faces similar tradeoffs, with the additional challenge that it now must rank multiple applicants.
+For future work, it would be interesting to think about partial measurability and the effect of `weak' measurements on competition.
 In both cases, a core challenge is characterizing resulting equilibria and analoguous rank preservation results.